Days after deadly shooting, district attorney moves to revoke West Baton Rouge bar's liquor license

 Council members voted unanimously to authorize parish president Riley 'Pee Wee' Berthelot to hold the hearing Clayton requested.

-17-year-old Ronald Campbell was arrested over the weekend, charged with second-degree murder.
-Campbell is accused of shooting and killing Trey Allen outside of Raax.
+Ronald Campbell, 17, was arrested over the weekend, charged with second-degree murder.
+Campbell is accused of shooting and killing Trey Allen outside of Raxx.
 Sources told the WBRZ Investigative Unit Allen was trying to break up a fight.

 It's believed Campbell, who Clayton plans to try as an adult, was partying inside the bar beforehand.
 During his presentation to council members, he argued the bar has a history of serving alcohol to those underage.